-- (1) For statutory audits of financial statements which are carried out in order to issue a formal audit certificate (e.g. Section 268 and the following sections of the Company Code), the purpose of the contract, unless otherwise agreed to in writing, shall not be to investigate whether regulations concerning tax laws or specific regulations, e.g. price fixing, restriction of competition and foreign exchange regulations have been adhered to.
+(1) For statutory audits of financial statements which are carried out in order to issue a formal audit certificate (e.g. Section 268 and the following sections of the Company Code), the purpose of the contract, unless otherwise agreed to in writing, shall not be to investigate whether regulations concerning tax laws or specific regulations, e.g. price fixing, restriction of competition and foreign exchange regulations have been adhered to.
 Neither shall the purpose of the statutory audit of financial statements be to investigate whether the business is run in an economical, efficient and expedient manner.
-Within the framework of a statutory audit of a financial statement there shall be no obligation to detect the falsification of accounts or other irregularities. - (2) When a qualified or unqualified audit certificate is issued within the scope of a statutory audit of the annual financial statement, the audit certificate issued shall be appropriate for the respective type of business organization. - (3) If financial statements are published together with the audit certificate, they shall only be published in the form confirmed or explicitly permitted by the auditor. - (4) If the auditor revokes his/her audit certificate, the further use thereof shall no longer be permitted.
-If the financial statements have been published with the audit certificate, the revocation thereof shall also be published. - (5) For other statutory and voluntary audits of financial statements as well as for other audits, the above principles shall apply accordingly.
+Within the framework of a statutory audit of a financial statement there shall be no obligation to detect the falsification of accounts or other irregularities.

+(2) When a qualified or unqualified audit certificate is issued within the scope of a statutory audit of the annual financial statement, the audit certificate issued shall be appropriate for the respective type of business organization.

+(3) If financial statements are published together with the audit certificate, they shall only be published in the form confirmed or explicitly permitted by the auditor.

+(4) If the auditor revokes his/her audit certificate, the further use thereof shall no longer be permitted.
+If the financial statements have been published with the audit certificate, the revocation thereof shall also be published.

+(5) For other statutory and voluntary audits of financial statements as well as for other audits, the above principles shall apply accordingly.
-17. Supplementary Provisions concerning the Preparation of Annual Financial Statements and Other Financial Statements, Consultation and Other Services to be Provided

-Consultation and Other Services to be Provided within the Framework of a Contract for the Rendering of Services
+17. Supplementary Provisions concerning the Preparation of Annual Financial Statements and Other Financial Statements, Consultation and Other Services to be Provided within the Framework of a Contract for the Rendering of Services obliged to inform the client of any errors identified by him/her.

-(1) The person entitled to exercise the profession, when performing the aforementioned activities, shall be justified in accepting information provided by the client, in particular figures, as correct.
-However, he/she is obliged to inform the client of any errors identified by him/her.
 The client shall present the person entitled to exercise the profession with all important documents required for keeping deadlines, in particular tax assessment notices, in good time so as to ensure that the person entitled to exercise the profession has a reasonable amount of time, but not less than one week, to process the information.